yousseb/softether-server/README.md

 ### Which Region Do I Pick?

-This depends on why you need the VPN.
+For the Middle East: This depends on why you need the VPN.
 If you are interested in *speed only*, pick **Frankfurt**.
 The VPN server will make your geolocation appear to websites and services as if it was the location of the VPN server.
 If you wish to *appear as if you are in the United States*, then pick **New York**.